ulrichSchreiner/dockmon/README.md

 ## Limitations

-This is a 0.1 version; only CPU and simple memory stat is rendered.
-Other data will follow.
+This is a 0.1 version don't expect too much :-)